WinYeh/WinYeh/README.md

 ## Hi there 👋

+My name is Win, and I'm a high school student currently in team 14683A Matador looking forward to get into the VEX worlds next year!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on VEX, building an new system for the new season, [Push Back](https://www.youtube.com/watch?v=ocmONiVun9M&t=2s&pp=ygUJcHVzaCBiYWNr)!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the PROS extension and odomoetry.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on developing open source libraries.

 <!--
 **WinYeh/WinYeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.